Do you feel like you never leave your office? Your home office, that is.

 And my scheduling app is the only way you get on my calendar for an appointment.
 Whether you’re a potential client, a new partnership, or a consulting client, if you don’t schedule some time, then I’m not available.
 This helps everyone respect my time, including me.
 I’ve set different appointments for different needs, but in the end, this is how I plan my day.

 But boundaries aren’t limited to clients or appointments.
-They also include time spent on social media channels, purchases I make for my business, events I schedule for the month.
-I pick what’s important to me and my well being and create a set of guidelines to live by.
+They also include time spent on social media channels, purchases I make for my business, and events I schedule for the month.
+I pick what’s important to me and my well-being and create a set of guidelines to live by.

-If I’m at an event, I make sure that I set aside a little alone time to take in everything I’ve learned, reflect on the people I’ve met, and to allow myself some space to recharge.
-I consider myself an introverted extrovert, so I make the most of the room and the people but then I need some time to put myself and my mental well being first.
+If I’m at an event, I make sure that I set aside a little alone time to take in everything I’ve learned, reflect on the people I’ve met, and allow myself some space to recharge.
+I consider myself an introverted extrovert, so I make the most of the room and the people, but then I need time to put myself and my mental well-being first.

 And remember I just talked about the 2 pm shower?
-I have a morning routine too, and that includes getting up, exercising, reading, showering to make myself presentable and eating breakfast before I even considering starting my workday.
+I have a morning routine too, and that includes getting up, exercising, reading, showering to make myself presentable, and eating breakfast before I even consider starting my workday.

 Plan Your Week and Your Days

-My weekly planning begins on Monday because I find that’s what works for me, but I’ve found that having Sunday as a day of reflection helps me to stay on track.
+My weekly planning begins on Sunday evening because I find that’s what works for me, and I’ve found that having Sunday as a day of reflection helps me to stay on track.
 I also use both a paper and digital planning system.

-Each day, at the end of the day, I revisit what I’ve accomplished and started the next day’s plan.
-By treating each day as it’s own instead of by client or business projects I’ve found that I get a better idea of where my distractions are and keep me from getting bogged down throughout my day.
+Each day, at the end of the day, I revisit what I’ve accomplished and start the next day’s plan.
+By treating each day as its own instead of by client or business projects, I’ve found that I get a better idea of where my distractions are and keep me from getting bogged down throughout my day.

 Be Flexible When Working From Home

-When you’re a company of one small thing can throw you off, like a sick day.
-So remember to build in some flexibility time to your week or month so that you can take a few hours for a leisurely lunch with your best friend or spend an extra day exploring the new town that I’m passing through.
+One small thing can throw you off, like a sick day when you’re a company of one.
+So remember to build some flexibility time to your week or month so that you can take a few hours for a leisurely lunch with your best friend or spend an extra day exploring the new town I’m passing through.

-Flexibility also means changing up a routine or process to continue to improve it.
+Flexibility also means changing a routine or process to continue improving it.